henkmollema/Dapper-FluentMap/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/x6grw3cjuyud9c76)](https://ci.appveyor.com/project/HenkMollema/dapper-fluentmap)
 ### Introduction

 This [Dapper](https://github.com/SamSaffron/dapper-dot-net/) extension allows you to fluently congfigure the mapping between POCO properties and database columns.
 This keeps your POCO's clean of mapping attributes.
 The functionality is similar to [Entity Framework Fluent API](http://msdn.microsoft.com/nl-nl/data/jj591617.aspx).
+If you have any questions, suggestions or bugs, please don't hesitate to [contact me](mailto:henkmollema@gmail.com) or create an issue.

 <hr>